eggheadio/eggheadio-course-notes/build-a-backend-with-prisma-in-a-typescript-node-project-ca6628d3/notes/06-prisma-use-prima-client-to-select-a-subset-of-data.md

 <TimeStamp start="1:10" end="1:20">

-[Here](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries) you can find the documentation the commands and key words for the queries using Prisma client.
+[In the Prisma documents](https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries) you can find the commands and key words for the queries using Prisma client.

 </TimeStamp>